jitbit/HtmlSanitizer/README.md

 `color, background-color, font-size, text-align, text-decoration, font-weight`

 Allowed tags, styles and attributes are listed in `tagWhiteList`, `attributeWhiteList` and `cssWhiteLisst` variables which you can modify (until we add a proper API).

+## Browser support

+Suported by all major browsers, IE10 and higher.